aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/warningtype/_index.md

 ---
 title: WarningType
+linktitle: WarningType
 second_title: Aspose.Words for Java API Reference
-description: Specifies the type of a warning that is issued by Aspose.Words during document loading or saving.
+description: Specifies the type of a warning that is issued by Aspose.Words during document loading or saving in Java.
 type: docs
-weight: 611
+weight: 613
 url: /java/com.aspose.words/warningtype/
 ---